RedHatProductSecurity/cvelib/README.md

 A library and command line interface for the CVE Project services.

+## Reequirements

+- Python version 3.6 or greater
+- pip

 ## Installation

+Universal Installation that should work on Linux, MacOS and Windows.

 ```
 pip install --user cvelib
 ```

-Python version 3.6 or greater is required.

 ## CLI Setup and Configuration